Who we are

 Our Vision

-We are a leader in the criminal justice system.
+We lead with purpose and impact in the criminal justice system.

 Our Mission

-We deliver high quality prosecutions independently, fairly and efficiently.
+We deliver high quality prosecution services independently, fairly and efficiently for the Victorian community.

 Our Values